Arteriosclerosis / atherosclerosis

 - Insulin resistance, obesity or diabetes

 - Inflammation from diseases, such as arthritis, lupus or infections, or inflammation of unknown cause

 Once the inner wall of an artery is damaged, blood cells and other substances often clump at the injury site and build up in the inner lining of the artery.

 Over time, fatty deposits (plaque) made of cholesterol and other cellular products also build up at the injury site and harden, narrowing your arteries.
 The organs and tissues connected to the blocked arteries then don't receive enough blood to function properly.

 Eventually, pieces of the fatty deposits may break off and enter your bloodstream.

-Atherosclerosis is a process in which blood, fats such as cholesterol, and other substances build up on your artery walls.
+If you have too many cholesterol particles in your blood, cholesterol may accumulate on your artery walls.
 Eventually, deposits called plaques may form.
 The deposits may narrow — or block — your arteries.
-These plaques can also rupture, causing a blood clot.
+These plaques can also burst, causing a blood clot.